sanity-io/demo-custom-workflow/README.md

 #### Deployment

-If you want to deploy this Studio on a public URL so that editors can join your project, you may use the default Sanity hosting:
+If you want to deploy this Studio to a public URL so that editors can join your project, you may use the default Sanity hosting:

 ```sh
 sanity deploy